hyperledger/indy-hipe/text/0021-keys/README.md

 # Summary
 [summary]: #summary

 Supporting more than 1 key type (secp256k1, etc) for signing and encryption in Indy.
 This implies on-ledger and off-ledger usages.
 Different keys are represented by prefixing them with a fixed size identifier.
+Also only Elliptic curve keys are supported.
 This HIPE does not address keys used for BLS signatures.
 This HIPE is not proposing to support any specific curve.

 # Motivation
 [motivation]: #motivation

 Indy currently uses EdDSA for signing using ed25519 keys.
 For encryption, it uses X25519 for key exchange (ECDH) using Curve25519 to derive a shared secret and then XSalsa20+Poly1305 for authenticated symmetric encryption.
-That leaves out a large chunk of users, developers and ecosystems which rely on the secp256k1 curve; the curve used by Bitcoin, Ethereum and their many forks.
+That leaves out a large chunk of users, developers and ecosystems which rely on the secp256k1 curve (the curve used by Bitcoin, Ethereum and their many forks).
 Moreover the existing ed25519 and Curve25519 curves might be vulnerable in the future.
 Hence we want Indy to be flexible to support future cryptography.

 # Tutorial
 [tutorial]: #tutorial

+Only Elliptic curve keys are supported.

 There are 2 kinds of keys in Indy (excluding BLS keys)